 Getting Started: A Quick Tour of the CLI

-If you need a basic introduction to Junos OS, see the Getting Started Guide for Junos OS.
-For introductory and overview information specific to Junos OS Evolved, see Introducing Junos OS Evolved.
 For more in-depth information, as well as to learn how to use Junos OS with Juniper Networks devices, see the Overview for Junos OS.

-Getting Started with the Junos OS Command-Line Interface
+Get Started with the Command-Line Interface

 To log in to a device and start the CLI:

-If you are using the root account for the
+If you are using the root account for the first time on

-you must set a root password.
+password.
 Root access is not allowed over a telnet

 session.
-To enable root access over an SSH connection, you must configure
+To enable root access over an SSH

-the system services ssh root-login allow
+services ssh root-login allow

 statement.